B.A. Honors Bachelor Degree (NFQ Level 8) ; 4 years full-time ; 15 places

 First and second years

-In first and second year, you will study the following subjects: Introduction to Film Analysis, American Cinema from the Silent Era to the 1930s, American Cinema from the 1930s to the 1960s, Introduction to European Cinemas, Introduction to Non-Western Cinemas, Introduction to Digital Media, Ireland and the Cinema, History and Practice of Visual Analysis, Fundamentals of Filmmaking, Introduction to Screenwriting, Introduction to Editing, Introduction to Film Theory and Criticism, The Film Soundtrack and Documentary Theory and Practice.
+In their first and second years Film students take a wide range of modules including: Introduction to Film Analysis, American Cinema from the Silent Era to the 1930s, American Cinema from the 1930s to the 1960s, Introduction to European Cinemas, Introduction to Non-Western Cinemas, Introduction to Digital Media, Ireland and the Cinema, Non-Western Cinemas: Latino Representations, European Cinemas, The Film Soundtrack, Experimental Film 1 and Experimental Film 2.
+Practice-based modules include Fundamentals of Filmmaking, Introduction to Screenwriting, Introduction to Editing, and Documentary Theory and Practice.

 Third and fourth years

-In third and fourth year you will study Digital Storyworlds, Contemporary Non-Western cinemas, Film Theory and Criticism, Melodrama, Russian Cinema, Screening Irish-America, Transnational Cinemas, New Hollywood Cinema, Cult Cinema, British cinema, History and Practice of Visual Analysis, Film Costume and Fashion, Post-Revolutionary Iranian Cinema, Writing for the Big Screen, Writing for the Small Screen, Advanced Editing, Creative Film Practice and Practical Documentary.
+In third and fourth years students select modules from a wide range of options.
+Elective options vary from year and current topics include: Digital Storyworlds, Contemporary Non-Western cinemas, Film Theory and Criticism, Melodrama, Russian Cinema, Screening Irish-America, Transnational Cinemas, New Hollywood Cinema, Cult Cinema, British cinema, History and Practice of Visual Analysis, Film Costume and Fashion, Film Style and Performance, Post-Revolutionary Iranian Cinema, Writing for the Big Screen, Writing for the Small Screen, Advanced Editing, Creative Film Practice and Practical Documentary.

 Film students are assessed by a combination of essay, assignment, project, class participation and presentation.
-In their final year, , students will create a screenplay or video essay with an accompanying theoretical rationale of 4,000 words.
+In their final year, students will complete a capstone project that may include a practice-based component.

 Film has Erasmus exchanges with universities in France (Paris and Rennes) and Germany (Freie Universität).
 Students regularly participate in Non-EU exchanges (at UCLA, USC, University of British Columbia and others).
 For more information on study abroad destinations and requirements visit: www.tcd.ie/study/non-eu/study-abroad.